 #FinancialFriday: Managing Cash Flow for Small Business Success

-Cash flow is the lifeline of your business.
+Cash flow is the lifeline of your business—it determines your ability to operate, grow, and remain financially stable.

 You can be profitable on paper and still struggle financially if cash isn’t moving efficiently through your business.
 Managing cash flow means understanding when money is coming in, when it’s going out, and ensuring there’s always enough available to cover operations, invest in growth, and maintain financial stability.